 “Do not think I came to bring peace to the earth; I came to bring, not peace, but a sword.
 For I came to cause division, with a man against his father, and a daughter against her mother, and a daughter-in-law against her mother-in-law.”

-The scripture certainly seems like it endorses the idea of families being divided and even outright hurtful to one another, but if you back up and read verses 32 and 33, you see it’s addressing ones who would accept Jesus versus disowning him.
-During the time this scripture was written, the nation of Israel was looking for their messiah, but not all of them accepted it to be Jesus.
-These scriptures go on to say that “a man’s enemies will be persons of his own household,” and said that if someone had more affection for family than for him, then they wouldn’t be worthy of him.
+The scripture certainly seems like it endorses the idea of families being divided, and even outright hurtful to one another, but if you back up and read verses 32 and 33, you see it’s addressing ones who would accept Jesus versus disowning him.
+During the time this scripture was written, the nation of Israel was looking for their messiah, but not all of them accepted that messiah to be Jesus.
+These scriptures go on to say that “a man’s enemies will be persons of his own household,” and said that if someone had more affection for family than for him (Jesus), then they wouldn’t be worthy of him.